 - b.
 No person outside the team area shall be inside the limit lines.
-Game management personnel have the responsibility and the authority to enforce this rule. - Limit lines shall also be marked six feet from the team area around the side and back of the team area, if the stadium permits.
+Game management personnel have the responsibility and the authority to enforce this rule.
+(Exception: Hand-held cameras under the supervision of the television partners may briefly be between the limit lines and the sideline after the ball is dead and the game clock has been stopped.
+This exception does not allow cameras to be on the field of play or in the end zone at any time.) - c.
+Limit lines shall also be marked six feet from the team area around the side and back of the team area, if the stadium permits.